The Research and Analysis Center

-The Research and Analysis Center (TRAC), formerly the TRADOC Analysis Center, is an analysis agency of the United States Army.
-TRAC conducts research on potential military operations worldwide to inform decisions about the most challenging issues facing the Army and the Department of Defense (DoD).
-TRAC relies upon the intellectual capital of a highly skilled workforce of military and civilian personnel to execute its mission.
+The Research and Analysis Center (TRAC), formerly the TRADOC Analysis Center, was an analysis agency of the United States Army.
+TRAC was tasked to conduct research on potential military operations worldwide to inform decisions about the most challenging issues facing the Army and the Department of Defense (DoD).
+TRAC relied upon the intellectual capital of a highly skilled workforce of military and civilian personnel to execute its mission.

-TRAC conducts operations research (OR) on a wide range of military topics, some contemporary but most often set five to 15 years in the future.
-TRAC directly supports the mission of the Army Futures Command (AFC), to develop future concepts and requirements while also serving the decision needs of many military clients.
+TRAC conducted operations research (OR) on a wide range of military topics, some contemporary but most often set five to 15 years in the future.
+TRAC directly supported the mission of the Army Futures Command (AFC), to develop future concepts and requirements while also serving the decision needs of many military clients.

+The DEVCOM Analysis Center (DAC) and The Research Analysis Center (TRAC) have transitioned together to a new organization called the Transformation Decision Analysis Center (TDAC) operating under the United States Army Futures and Concepts Command.

 Mission statement

 To produce relevant and credible operations analysis to inform decisions.

 Organization

-TRAC is led by a civilian SES director, subordinate to the Commanding General of the US Army Futures Command.
-It comprises four centers:
+TRAC was led by a civilian SES director, subordinate to the Commanding General of the US Army Futures Command.
+It comprised four centers: